yassiEmp/learn-hub/docs/architecture/BREAKDOWN.md

 ### Processing Pipeline:

 - Text extraction (PDF/YouTube)
-- Chunking via heuristic/LLM
-- Titles via AI (later: summarization/metadata tags)
-- **Lesson creation via POST /course**: The course endpoint splits or forwards text, and the lesson endpoint is responsible for stylization and lesson creation.
+- Course service sends raw text and options to lesson generation service
+- Lesson generation service splits, enriches, and returns lesson objects
+- Course service stores lessons and links them to the course

+> See [aiLessonGen.md](../architecture/aiLessonGen.md) for workflow-driven interface details.

 ---

 ## 4. **Course System (Core Learning Container)**

 > Allows grouping of lessons.
-Can later be used for classes, markets, etc.
->
+The course service orchestrates lesson generation and persistence, but does not itself split or stylize lesson content.

 ### Entities: